- 2foodtrippers Strasbourg Food Guide

 Smokey Brothers (€€) is located at 20 Rue Munch, 67000 Strasbourg, France.

-In addition to the many restaurants, Strasbourg has a multitude of to-go shops including boulangeries, patisseries and traiteurs.
+In addition to the many Strasbourg restaurants, the city has a multitude of to-go shops including boulangeries, patisseries and traiteurs.

 It’s hard to throw a stick in Strasbourg without hitting a boulangerie selling fresh baguettes.
 You can shop at a chain like Au Pain de mon Grand-Père or try a local shop.
 Our neighborhood go-to was Complicithé.
 We love their pastries as well as their pointy baguettes.
 They also sell sandwiches and chocolates at their small shop.